rheamanya/Predictive-Analysis-of-Retail-Sales-Forecasting-using-Machine-Learning-Techniques/README.md

 # Predictive Analysis of Retail Sales Forecasting using Machine Learning Techniques

+## Overview
-This project predicts retail sales using machine learning models to help businesses optimize inventory and improve planning.
+This project focuses on forecasting retail sales using advanced machine learning techniques.
+By analyzing historical sales data and identifying trends, seasonality, and patterns, the model aims to provide accurate predictions to help businesses optimize inventory management, reduce costs, and improve decision-making.

+The study leverages datasets from both primary sources (observations and discussions with retail professionals) and secondary sources (historical sales data, public datasets, and industry reports) to build robust predictive models.
+Multiple algorithms are applied and compared to determine the most effective approach for sales forecasting.

 ---